Merkel, Castex address Franco-German parliamentary assembly | DW | 28.06.2021

 The German and French leaders' discussions with deputies revolve around a range of subjects, including COVID, climate and refugee policies, among others.

-German Chancellor Angela Merkel and French Prime Minister Jean Castex are taking part in a hearing of the Franco-German parliamentary assembly on Monday, where the COVID pandemic and its impact on Europe are likely to be high up on the agenda.
+German Chancellor Angela Merkel and French Prime Minister Jean Castex are taking part in a hearing of the Franco-German parliamentary assembly on Monday, where the COVID pandemic and its impact on Europe are high up on the agenda.

-The two leaders and the deputies are also expected to discuss a range of topics including climate, refugee, foreign and economic policies.
+The two leaders and the deputies are also discussing a range of topics including climate, refugee, foreign and economic policies.

 The assembly — which is supposed to meet on a biannual basis, once in Paris and once in Berlin — is taking place virtually this year due to the ongoing coronavirus health emergency.